-The Monthly Board Meeting of Edgemoor
+Monthly Board Meeting of Edgemoor Neighborhood Association was called to order

-Neighborhood Association was called to order at 7:00 on July 5th at the
+at 7:00 on July 5th at the Fairhaven Pavilion.

-The committee for disaster relief would be called the Disaster Preparedness
+called the Disaster Preparedness Committee.

-Committee.
-2) All meetings referred to
+2) All meetings referred to as Monthly ‘Business’ meetings in the past

-as Monthly ‘Business’ meetings in the past would be termed Monthly ‘Board’
+would be termed Monthly ‘Board’ Meetings.

 Report of Officers

-President’s Report –
+President’s

-Brad Rose noted that over 300 surveys were returned to date.
-Great
+300 surveys were returned to date.
+Great response!
+Brad began his

-response!
-Brad began his report with a reminder that
+report with a reminder that the CSN Candidate Forum

-the CSN Candidate Forum would be held at 7:00 on July
+would be held at 7:00 on July 19th at the Firehouse Performing Arts

-corner of Harris and 14th St.
+Center located on the corner of Harris and 14th St. The forum would include the candidates for

-At-Large and City Council 5th Ward positions.
-Each candidate was sent 6 questions requiring
+positions.
+Each candidate was sent 6

-a written response.
-Their answers to
+questions requiring a written response.

-those questions would be available for review prior to the event.
-At the Forum, there would also be an
+Their answers to those questions would be available for review prior to

-opportunity for questions from the audience.
+also be an opportunity for questions from the audience.
+Brad continued his report by stating the

-for the proposed building on the Union 76 site in Fairhaven.
-The public would have another opportunity for
+public comment period closed for the proposed building on the Union 76 site in

-comment at the public hearing.
-Some think
+opportunity for comment at the public hearing.

-Bridge.
-A few details were discussed,
+Street Bridge.
+A few details were

-then Brad moved on to the upcoming EIS for Fairhaven Highlands.
+discussed, then Brad moved on to the upcoming EIS for Fairhaven Highlands.
 He informed us that the city signed the

 contract for the proposed Environmental Impact Statement (EIS) on the Chuckanut